 - Official Government Photo ID

-After applying online, applicants will be contacted by the Administration Department within 1 business day.
+After applying online, applicants will be contacted by the Admissions Department within 1 business day.

 - Applicants will then have a phone screening that will determine their initial eligibility.